 My husband and I were just coming back from a beautiful wedding.
 We were talking about the power of love and how inspiring the event had been.
 We love to dance, and had even had the chance to dance for hours.
 As we got closer to home, our conversation turned to budgets and bills.
 I don’t know why.
 Suddenly our minds became focused on the large amount of unexpected expenses that had come our way in the last month.
 Our brains started running on overdrive trying to figure how it was all gonna work out.
 The mood turned foul, and the ride became silent.

 It is interesting how quickly that can happen.
 Our focus can become what we have vs what we want, where we are vs where we want to be, how we feel vs. how we want to feel.

-In the moment that I started focusing on my worry, I got super annoyed.
+In the moment that I started focusing on my worry, and I got super annoyed.
 I wondered how this had happened.
-If it was going to be a trend?
+Was going to be a trend?
 I stopped being present to all the things in my life that work.
 I got stuck in “scarcity land”.

 The next day someone offered to pay his invoice a week early, and a client I haven’t seen in ages scheduled a last minute appointment.
 I sent a thank you text to a client I love in the space of gratitude, and he replied with scheduling an appointment.

 I am not saying that being grateful alone changed the circumstances (it doesn’t hurt).
 I still had to reach into the pocket of my jeans and text my client.
 But when we are restored to being grateful, we recognize more things to be grateful for.
 Like how I saw $25.25 as a windfall instead of money misplaced in my jeans and a discarded the quarter.
 Gratitude is very powerful.
 When we feel that gratitude deep in our bones, it has the power to shift our experience of life.